Active Substance: pioglitazone / metformin hydrochloride

 How has Competact been studied?

-Pioglitazone on its own has been approved by the EU under the name Actos, can be used with metformin in type 2 diabetes patients who are not satisfactorily controlled on metformin alone.
+Pioglitazone on its own has been approved by the EU under the name Actos, can be used with metformin in type-2 diabetes patients who are not satisfactorily controlled on metformin alone.
 Three studies of Actos used with metformin as separate tablets were used to support the use of Competact in the same indication.
-The studies lasted from 4 months to 2 years and involved 1,305 patients who took the combination.
+The studies lasted from four months to two years and involved 1,305 patients who took the combination.
 They measured the level in the blood of a substance (HbA1c), which gives an indication of how well the blood glucose is controlled.

 Treatment with Competact should be reviewed after three to six months, and discontinued in patients who are not deriving sufficient benefit.
 At subsequent reviews prescribers should confirm that benefits to patients are maintained.